marina601/scooter-circle/README.md

 ### View for a guest User:

 -	A user which is not logged in and/or registered will be greeted with a hero image of the electric scooters and a couple of quotes about why electrical transportation is a better way to travel.
--	A guest user can view the recent products at the bottom of the page which with the minimum specification.
+-	A guest user can view the recent products at the bottom of the page which in the carousel format.
 -	A guest user will only have 3 option visible to them in terms of navigation (Home, Login, Register)
--	A guest user will have a call to action button at the bottom of the page "View all Scooters” which will take them to the Login Page.
+-	A guest user, once clicked on the image of any scooter will be directed to the login page.
 -	If a guest user did not register yet, they will be able to click on the "Register" button at the bottom of the form to go to the registration page.
 -	A guest user will be able to complete the form and register to access the full side.